CalebHarada/astroQTpy/docs/index.rst

    <p align="center">
       Hello!
-Welcome to the documentation for <code style="color:red">astroQTpy</code> (Astronomy Quad Trees in Python), a Python package for efficiently mapping 2D paramater space using quadtrees.
+Welcome to the documentation for <code style="color:red">astroQTpy</code> (Astronomy Quad Trees in Python), a Python package for efficiently mapping 2D parameter space using quadtrees.
    </p>

    <br />